 Knowledge of tech industry culture

-Knowledge of and passion for diversity and inclusion best practices
+Knowledge of diversity best practices